 Who We Are

 Pittsburgh Mercy is a person-centered, population-based, trauma-informed community health and wellness provider.
-We’re an integrated health care home and Certified Community Behavioral Health Clinic (CCBHC).
-We reach out and offer help – and hope – to some of our community’s most vulnerable populations:
+We’re an integrated health care home, including a Certified Community Behavioral Health Clinic (CCBHC) and an Integrated Community Wellness Center (ICWC).
+We reach out and offer help – and hope – to some of our community’s most vulnerable people and populations:

 - People who have physical and behavioral health challenges

 - People who are experiencing addiction, homelessness, abuse, and other forms of trauma.

 Pittsburgh Mercy includes Bethlehem Haven, McAuley Ministries, Pittsburgh Mercy Behavioral Health, Pittsburgh Mercy Community Health, Pittsburgh Mercy Intellectual Disabilities Services, Pittsburgh Mercy Parish Nurse & Health Ministry Program, Pittsburgh Mercy’s Operation Safety Net®, and Pittsburgh Mercy Family Health Center.

 Pittsburgh Mercy’s focus is local and community-based.
 With annual operating revenue of $111.4 million*, we’re one of the largest health and human service nonprofit organizations and employers in Southwestern Pennsylvania.
 Together, the Pittsburgh Mercy Family of Care® serves more than 18,000 people annually in 60+ locations in Southwestern Pennsylvania and employs more than 1,000 colleagues. (*Fiscal Year 2022)